BYOD Policy for Schools

-Have you been given the task of writing a BYOD policy for your school.
-Use some of the ideas in this policy to get your started.
+Have you been given the task of writing a BYOD policy for your school?
+Use some of the ideas in this policy to get you started.

 Sample Electronic Device Policy